BebeSparkelSparkel/biparsing/README.md

 **masaeedu**

 "I suspect a "clean" way to do this sort of thing will eventually reveal within a profunctor encoding, but I haven't put much time into it yet :)" **ChrisPenner**

+"Are there any bidirectional parser libraries ready to use?" **TheMatten**

+"None that are good.
+Well "good" is not the right word here
+Basically the best current approach to bidirectional parsing in haskell does not have the ideal interface" **chessai**